espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Incredible Ricochet.md

 # Incredible Ricochet
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 After your first shot singles out your opponent's position, you direct another that ricochets around obstacles and strikes unerringly.
 Make a ranged weapon Strike against a creature you previously attacked this turn.
-You ignore the target's [[Concealed]] condition and all cover.
+You ignore the target's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] condition and all cover.